Shea Hillenbrand: Personal life

-Hillenbrand has three adopted children from his first marriage, Austin, Dakota, and Noah.
+Hillenbrand has three adopted children from his first marriage.
 Hillenbrand got married for the second time in 2014.
 Through his second marriage, Hillenbrand has two stepchildren.

 Hillenbrand used to reside on a ranch in Chandler, Arizona where he and his first wife used to run a foundation called Against All Odds.
 The foundation rescued and rehabilitated animals and allowed underprivileged inner-city kids to visit and interact with the animals.

 The ranch went into foreclosure in 2012, and the foundation ceased operations shortly afterwards.

-Hillenbrand and his second wife appeared in the House Hunters International episode “Puerto Penasco Three-Run Homer” on November 23, 2017, looking for a vacation home in Puerto Penasco, and the following year in episode Hitting a Homer in Phoenix.
+Hillenbrand and his second wife appeared in the House Hunters International episode “Puerto Penasco Three-Run Homer” on November 23, 2017, looking for a vacation home in Puerto Penasco, and the following year in the episode "Hitting a Homer in Phoenix."

-In a text chat with baseball fans on the MLB Trade Rumors site on January 28, 2022, Hillenbrand talked about changing his life and the problems he had being a major league ballplayer.
+In a text chat with baseball fans on the MLB Trade Rumors site on January 28, 2022, Hillenbrand talked about changing his life after the problems and deep unhappiness he had while being a major league ballplayer.